 Didn't do much this weekend except enjoy the beautiful weather.
 We had baseball and softball Saturday and Sunday and while at softball I noticed all these poppies.
 I am so glad my daughter didn't see me taking the pictures on my stomach in the weeds and dirt because she would have been so embarrassed.

-I also did a little baking.
-I made a sweet Easter bread for breakfast.
 I have been making beads, but I don't have anything to show yet.
 Soon... very soon I will have happy bead news.

 I woke up this morning to take a look at my beads and started beating myself up again.
 I was disappointed with all of them.
 They weren't what I had envisioned the night before so I threw them in the cleaning bucket and went off to get ready for my day.
 While I was blow drying my hair I was thinking about how silly it was to have these beads make me so sad.
 (I do a lot of my deep thinking while drying my hair.)
 I went back out and took a newly enlightened view.
 It turns out they weren't as bad as I originally told myself.
 My starfish (Yes it supposed to be a starfish) is pretty chubby and looks like a flower but it's kind of cute.
 My palm frond actually is much better than I thought it was going to be while I was making it.
 My other three beads are really close to what I was going for.